 - Explore the California Science Museum.

-- The Santa Monica Pier has an over 100-year-old ferris wheel on the water.
-I must warn you that parking is ridiculously expensive, it is so crowded and a little rough.
+- The Santa Monica Pier has an over 100-year-old Ferris wheel on the water.
+I must warn you that parking is costly; it is so crowded and a little rough.

 - Shop and eat at Third Street Promenade.